Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

 For the selector-predictor stream, \citet{lei2016rationalizing} is one of the first works for the rationale extraction in NLP tasks.
-It used binary variables over the original textual inputs to represent the rationales.
-In other words, a binary vector of 0 and 1 will be masked over the original inputs where 1 indicates the selection of input words as rationales and 0 indicates the non-selection.
-The final binary representation of the rationales selections is generated through a Bernoulli distribution conditioned on the original textual inputs.
-However, since selected rationales are represented with non-differentiable discrete values, the REINFORCE algorithm \cite{williams1992simple} was applied for optimization. \citet{lei2016rationalizing} performed rationale extraction for a sentiment analysis task with the training data that has no pre-annotated rationales to guide the learning process.
-The training loss is calculated through the difference between a ground truth sentiment vector and a predicted sentiment vector, generated from extracted rationales selected by the selector model.
+The selector process first generates a binary vector of 0 and 1 through a Bernoulli distribution conditioned on the original textual inputs.
+This binary vector will then be multiplied over the original inputs where 1 indicates the selection of input words as rationales and 0 indicates the non-selection, resulting in a sparse input representation that indicates which textual tokens are selected as rationales and which tokens are not.
+The predictor will then process based on such information.
+Since the selected rationales are represented with non-differentiable discrete values, the REINFORCE algorithm \cite{williams1992simple} was applied for optimization to update the binary vectors for the eventually accurate rational selection. \citet{lei2016rationalizing} performed rationale extraction for a sentiment analysis task with the training data that has no pre-annotated rationales to guide the learning process.
+The training loss is calculated through the difference between a ground truth sentiment vector and a predicted sentiment vector generated from extracted rationales selected by the selector model.
 Such selector-predictor structure is designed to mainly boost the interpretability faithfulness, i.e. selecting valid rationales that can predict the accurate output as the original textual inputs.
-To increase the readiness of the explanation, \citet{lei2016rationalizing} used two different regularizers over the loss function to force rationales to be consecutive words (readable phrases) and limit the number of selected rationales (i.e. selected words/phrases). \citet{bastings2019interpretable} followed the same selector-predictor structure but replaced the Bernoulli distribution with a rectified Kumaraswamy distribution~\citet{kumaraswamy1980generalized} in order to allow the gradient estimation without REINFORCE for the optimization of selector model when extracting rationales.
+To increase the readiness of the explanation, \citet{lei2016rationalizing} used two different regularizers over the loss function to force rationales to be consecutive words (readable phrases) and limit the number of selected rationales (i.e. selected words/phrases). \citet{bastings2019interpretable} followed the same selector-predictor structure as \citet{lei2016rationalizing}.
+The main difference is that they used rectified Kumaraswamy distribution~\cite{kumaraswamy1980generalized} instead of Bernoulli distribution to generate the rationale selection vector, i.e. the binary vector of 0 and 1 to be masked over textual inputs.
+Kumaraswamy distribution allows the gradient estimation for optimization, so there is no need for the REINFORCE algorithm to do the optimization.
 To boost the short and coherent rationales for better readability and comprehensibility, \citet{bastings2019interpretable} also applied a relaxed form of $L_0$ regularization \cite{louizos2018learning} and the Lagrangian relaxation to encourage adjacent words selected or not selected together.
-Different from the above methods where rationale extraction is wrapped in an end-to-end model and training using unsupervised methods, \citet{Du2019LearningCD} uses rationales that are annotated by external experts as guidance during the training of rationale selector model to generate local explanations that are consistent with these external rationales.
+Different from the above methods, where rationale extraction is wrapped in an end-to-end model and has not used annotated rationales during the training of rationale selection, \citet{Du2019LearningCD} uses rationales annotated by external experts as guidance during the training of rationale selector to generate the local explanations (short and coherent rationales) that are consistent with these external human-annotated rationales.